Travium/Travium/README.md

 ## README.md is under construction.

-For Update and Support join our discord: https://discord.gg/TCjyvcctDg
+For Updates and Support join our discord:

+https://discord.gg/TCjyvcctDg

 Requirements: